cs1302uga/cs1302-minesweeper-alpha/README.md

   // System.err.println(e);
   // e.printStackTrace();
   // and don't forget to:
-  // print any error messages described earlier and exit with status 1 } // try
+  // print any error messages described earlier and exit appropriately } // try
 ```